 Capital Asset and Debt Administration

 Capital Assets

-The District disposed of \$8,092 in capital assets with a residual value of \$1,618.
+The District did not have any capital asset dispositions for the year.
+Construction in progress of \$59,041 was moved to building projects.
 The District's capital additions for the year are as follows: